wesselb/varz/README.md

        [-0.74686452, -1.05285767]])
 ```

-By default, assignment is non-differentiable and overwrites data.
+By default, assignment is non-differentiable and _overwrites_ data.
-For differentiable assignment, set the keyword argument `differentiable=True`.
+For differentiable assignment, which _replaces_ data, set the keyword argument
+`differentiable=True`.

 ```python
 >>> vs.assign('x', np.random.randn(2, 2), differentiable=True)